lee-zhg/intro-to-docker/lab1.md

 ## Prerequisites

-Completed Lab 0: You must have docker installed, or be using http://play-with-docker.com.
+If you are not running the labs during an instructor-led workshop, completed Lab 0.
+You must have docker installed, or be using http://play-with-docker.com.

 # Step 1: Run your first container